For Emergencies Phone

 Community Outreach Police Station

-Located on the south end of the campus at 700 West Pratt Street, the Community Outreach Police Station serves as an additional landmark where the community can report a crime, obtain emergency services, and get general information.
-The Safety Awareness and Victim/Witness Assistance Programs can be obtained from this building.
+Located on the south end of the campus at 700 West Pratt Street, the Community Outreach Police Station serves as an additional landmark where the community can get general information.